KevinMarquette/kevinmarquette.github.io/_posts/2017-04-07-all-dotnet-exception-list.md

 The exception that is thrown when a XAML serialization attempt is made on a System.Activities.Expressions.LambdaValue`1 or System.Activities.Expressions.LambdaReference`1.

-    throw [System.Activities.Expressions.LambdaSerializationException]::New("a XAML serialization attempt is made on a System.Activities.Expressions.LambdaValue`1 or System.Activities.Expressions.LambdaReference`1.")
+    throw [System.Activities.Expressions.LambdaSerializationException]::New('a XAML serialization attempt is made on a System.Activities.Expressions.LambdaValue`1 or System.Activities.Expressions.LambdaReference`1.')

 * [docs.microsoft.com](https://docs.microsoft.com/en-us/dotnet/api/System.Activities.Expressions.LambdaSerializationException)
 * [msdn.microsoft.com](http://msdn.microsoft.com/en-us/library/System.Activities.Expressions.LambdaSerializationException.aspx)